Approval was recently granted for the department of architecture in Nigerian universities to be transformed into a full faculty of architecture.

 Effects of Departments of Architecture in Nigeria becoming a Faculty

-In the course of Architecture setting out on their own, certain merits/demerits will emerge.
+In the course of Architecture setting out on its own, certain merits/demerits will emerge.

 Duplication of roles/specialties